Olaitan-A/Diabetes-Health-Indicators/README.md

 The dataset was checked for misspellings and null values, No misspelling or null value was found.
 Column names were renamed for clarity.
 ![diabetes spell check](https://user-images.githubusercontent.com/109909855/194786604-f0d4075a-8d2d-425e-9cbe-fc61fb00135b.JPG)
+# Visualization
+Visualization for this project was done with MICROSOFT EXCEL.